 On February 14, 2013, the Compensation Committee determined that eight of our executives, excluding Mr. Dolan, would receive their bonuses with respect to fiscal 2012 in the form of restricted shares of our common stock equal to 100% of their respective target bonus amounts for fiscal 2012 (collectively, the "Executive Bonus Shares").
 The number of shares granted to each executive was calculated by dividing his/her target bonus amount by the closing price of our common stock on February 15, 2013, the date of grant.
-The Executive Bonus Shares will vest 50% on August 15, 2013 and 50% on February 15, 2014, contingent upon each such executive's continued employment with us on each of the vesting dates.
-We had accrued for the cash payment of bonuses at the expected company-wide cash payout percentage amount at December 31, 2012; which amounts were less than the target bonus amounts for each individual.
+The Executive Bonus Shares vested 50% on August 15, 2013 and the remaining 50% will vest on February 15, 2014, contingent upon each such executive's continued employment with us on the final vesting date.
+We had accrued for the cash payment of bonuses at the expected company-wide cash payout percentage amount at December 31, 2012, which amounts were less than the target bonus amounts for each individual.
 We are recording the unamortized expense related to the Executive Bonus Shares as stock-based compensation expense through February 15, 2014.

 On August 7, 2012, Mr. Dolan elected to receive his fiscal year 2012 bonus, if earned, in the form of restricted shares of our common stock (the "Dolan Bonus Shares").
 On August 10, 2012, we granted Mr. Dolan 421,348 Dolan Bonus Shares, which equaled Mr. Dolan's potential 2012 bonus at the maximum level of achievement (150% of Mr. Dolan's annual base salary), divided by \$1.78, the closing price of our common stock on the date of grant.
 During fiscal 2012, we recorded stock-based compensation expense for the Dolan Bonus Shares commensurate with the expected achievement level represented by the accrual for our company-wide cash bonus program, as the performance metrics for each were consistent.
-On February 14, 2013, the Compensation Committee determined that Mr. Dolan had earned 280,899 Dolan Bonus Shares, of which 50% will vest on August 15, 2013 and the remaining 50% will vest on February 15, 2014, subject to Mr. Dolan's continued employment with us on each of the vesting dates.
+On February 14, 2013, the Compensation Committee determined that Mr. Dolan had earned 280,899 Dolan Bonus Shares, of which 50% vested on August 15, 2013 and the remaining 50% will vest on February 15, 2014, subject to Mr. Dolan's continued employment with us on the final vesting date.
 Mr. Dolan forfeited the remaining 140,449 Dolan Bonus Shares on February 14, 2013.
 We are recording the unamortized expense related to the Dolan Bonus Shares, including incremental expense arising from the modification of this award, through February 15, 2014.

 Certain members of our Board of Directors elected to receive their annual cash retainer in shares of our common stock in lieu of cash payments.
-Accordingly, we granted approximately 73,000 shares in the aggregate under the 2007 Plan, with a total grant date fair value approximating \$220,000, to such members of the Board of Directors, of which approximately 40,000 shares were granted in the three months ended March 29, 2013 and approximately 33,000 shares were granted in the three months ended June 28, 2013.
+Accordingly, we granted approximately 73,000 shares in the aggregate under the 2007 Plan, with a total grant date fair value approximating \$220,000, to such members of the Board of Directors, of which approximately 40,000 shares were granted on February 15, 2013 and approximately 33,000 shares were granted on June 17, 2013.
 All such shares vested immediately.